ztyyLV/web-twain-docs/info/schedule/Addon.md

 A professional linear & 2D barcode reading library for recognizing barcode from any document captured from scanners, cameras or file systems.

+### 8.2` (04/20/2021)

+* Added support for MSI Code (Modified Plessey).
+* Improved the recognition accuracy for GS1 Databar.
+* Improved the localization robustness for QR Code.
+* Improved the localization for low quality 1D barcodes.
+* Improved the deblurring performance and recognition rate for DataMatrix.
+* Improved the recognition rate for Aztec.
+* Improved both the localization and decoding algorithms for Postal Codes

 ### `7.4.0.0428` (06/18/2020)

 * This addon has been redesigned with brand-new APIs.